This once historical place of spirituality

 In 1775, the Spanish explorers landed here and called it “La Isla de los Alcatraces”, which means “Island of Pelicans.”
 Heeding the Indians’ warning that the island was evil, they didn’t build anything there; neither did the Mexican government.

-In 1847, the United States Military, who didn’t listen to the warning, took over this island from the Mexican government, during the Mexican American War.
+In 1847, the United States Military, which didn’t listen to the warning, took over the island from the Mexican government, during the Mexican American War.
 In 1853, the foundations for a military fort were begun.
-In 1854, the United States government built a lighthouse to guide ships away from the rocks and safely through the Golden Gate.
+In 1854, the U.S. government built a lighthouse to guide ships away from the rocks and safely through the Golden Gate.
 In 1859, the Federal Government established an U.S. Army fort to guard San Francisco, perhaps seeing the writing on the wall of the upcoming Civil War, as well as to protect the gold from the California Gold Rush that was shipped by boat out of San Francisco Bay.

 As the water is very cold and the currents are very strong, the U.S. Army realized what the Indians had realized; that the island would be a great place for isolated punishment: establishing a disciplinary barracks.
 Within the fort, buildings were used to hold Confederate sympathizers, army deserters and soldiers who were deemed to be insubordinate.
 Many were kept at first in dire conditions; in the dark, damp, crowded basement of the guard house.
 Disease killed many.

 In 1868, a stationary, austere military prison was firmly established.
 More buildings and cell houses were added, and prisoners no longer had to stay in the basement of the guard house.
-During the 1870s’ and 1880s’, uncooperative Indian Chiefs and tribal leaders were imprisoned here among the hardened group of military inmates with no redeeming values.
-In 1895, 19 members of the Hopi Tribe were imprisoned by the U.S. Army on Alcatraz Island for resisting policies to “Americanize” their children.
-In 1898, Spanish P.O.Ws from the Philippines were held here until the end of the Spanish American War.
+During the 1870s and 1880s, uncooperative Indian Chiefs and tribal leaders were imprisoned here among the hardened group of military inmates.
+In 1895, nineteen members of the Hopi Tribe were imprisoned by the U.S. Army for resisting policies to “Americanize” their children.
+In 1898, Spanish P.O.W’s from the Philippines were held here until the end of the Spanish American War.

-Around 1900, Alcatraz Island also became a health resort for soldiers returning from the Spanish American War fronts in Cuba and the Philippines with tropical diseases.
+Around 1900, Alcatraz Island also became a health resort for soldiers returning with tropical diseases from Spanish American War fronts in Cuba and the Philippines.
 To make room for the ill, inmates were given pardons to ease the overcrowding.

-In 1904, since the buildings were beginning to fall apart, prison crews began to build new ones and updating the existing facility.
-By 1909, the U.S. Army had tore down all of the old fort buildings.
+In 1904, since the buildings were beginning to fall apart, prison crews began to build new ones and update the existing facility.
+By 1909, the U.S. Army had torn down all of the old fort buildings.
 The Army had an established base in San Francisco, and a fort was no longer needed on Alcatraz.
-In its place, the U.S. Army had completed a real, reinforced concrete prison for soldiers convicted in the U.S. Army Court of Law.
+In its place, the Army completed a reinforced concrete prison for soldiers convicted in military court.
 It was called The United States Disciplinary Barracks, and was a minimum security prison, through strict.
 On the old parade grounds, apartments for the guards and their families were built.
 The lighthouse keeper’s mansion became the home of the commander in charge of the prison.

-In 1934, it became too expensive to keep The United States Disciplinary Barracks open, so this property was turned over to the Federal Bureau of Prisons, who needed a secure place to keep the roughest, most dangerous men, the gifted escape-artists and the most hard to handle incarcerated guests of the Federal Government.
+In 1934, it became too expensive to keep the Disciplinary Barracks open, so it was turned over to the Federal Bureau of Prisons, which needed a secure place to keep the roughest, most dangerous men, the gifted escape-artists and the most hard to handle incarcerated guests of the Federal Government.

 At Leavenworth Prison where he was first sentenced, Robert was allowed to have birds in his cell.
 He found three baby canaries, raised them, and started a breeding program.
 He had so many birds that they took up two cells.
-He did research, and came up with some cures for canary diseases, and wrote books on the subject.
+He did research, and discovered cures for canary diseases, and wrote books on the subject.
 Despite his mental, criminal and behavioral issues, Robert made huge contributions to the bird world.
-When he killed a man in a psychotic rage, Robert was sent to Alcatraz where he wasn’t allowed to have birds; though the film about him that starred Burt Lancaster had the character having birds in his Alcatraz cell.
+When he killed a man in a psychotic rage, Robert was sent to Alcatraz where he wasn’t allowed to have birds; though the film about him that starred Burt Lancaster depicted the character as having birds in his cell.

-Incarceration here was also given to the notorious criminals, gangsters and their mob soldiers during a time of violent crime that happened during the 1920s and the 1930s.
-The Federal Government wanted to show the American people that they were serious about hard time for notorious criminals that had hurt so many innocent people.
+Notorious criminals and gangsters and their mob soldiers were incarcerated 1920s and 1930s.
+The Federal Government was eager to show the American people that they were serious about hard time for infamous criminals.

 Besides ruthless, brutal Chicago kingpin Al Capone, there was kidnapper George “Machine Gun” Kelly, Doc Barker; the last member of the Ma Barker gang, bank robber Floyd Hamilton; a cohort of and driver for Bonnie and Clyde, bank robber Alan Karpis (who taught Charles Manson how to play the guitar), train robber Roy Gardner, the godfather of Harlem, “Bumpy” Johnson, and Morton Sobell, who was convicted of espionage in the Rosenburg Treason Court Case.
-Ruthless killers that didn’t get the chair, including mob soldiers were also among this prison population.
-Needless to say, they were scary people that you wouldn’t want to meet in a dark alley, who were sent here to serve their time.
+Ruthless killers who didn’t get the chair, including mob soldiers, were also among this prison population.
+Needless to say, they were scary people you wouldn’t want to meet in a dark alley.

 From Alcatraz’s opening in 1934, to 1963, when Alcatraz closed, 1500 men had spent time here over these years.
 Fifteen died of natural causes, five killed themselves, others were violently killed by other inmates, and some were shot by guards when they tried to escape.
 Eight guards were killed by inmates as well in violent ways.